sishirsreekumar/Deep-Learning/README.md

-# Deep-Learning
+# Recurrent Neural Network
-Includes codes for pre-processing, implementation, evaluation, tuning of various deep learning  models in python
+Includes codes for pre-processing, implementation, and visualizing the result of an RNN model in python